 - The Resort Monorail Loop.
 Round-trip local service on the inner loop, running clockwise, making stops in order starting at the Ticket Center (TTC), Polynesian Resort, Grand Floridian Resort, Magic Kingdom, the Contemporary Resort and then back to the TTC.
 There are usually 4 trains on this loop so one is never far behind if you miss one going through security.
 To travel around this loop takes about 20-25 minutes and is a nice way to see all the resorts.

 - Epcot Monorail Service.
-Service between the Transportation and Ticket Center and Epcot.
+The Epcot Line provides service between the Transportation and Ticket Center and Epcot.
 Service on this route is a single beam running clockwise on the loop.
 There are usually 2 monorail trains on this loop.
 This monorail ride is about 13 minutes to Epcot and you get a short voice guided tour inside of Epcot Future World, the Land, and the Seas.
 The ride back to the Ticket and Transporation center is about 10 minutes.

 Security Checks and Monorail Service